intel/retail-node-installer/README.md

 ## Quick Installation Guide

   NOTE: Please read [Network Setup](#network-setup) above before proceeding.
 If using Ubuntu, do not use Snapd Docker, install Docker using aptitude.
+Dnsmasq must not been running on the system from some other service.
+Please confirm with `ps -auxww | grep dnsmasq`.

   1. ALL the following commands must run as ROOT.
 Type `sudo su -` and the your password before proceeding.
+(DO NOT prepend sudo to every command.  `sudo su -` means load root environment versus sudo prepended uses your user's environment to the run commands.)
   ```bash
   sudo su -
   ```